 Whether it’s for summer storage or to change old fuel!
-With my quick 5 step guide for how to drain gas from a snowblower, you’ll have it done in minutes.
+With my quick 5 step guide for how to drain gas from a snowblower (note: there’s not much difference between this process when doing it for a single-stage vs two-stage snow blower), you’ll have it done in minutes.

 I know it is tempting just to put your snowblower in the shed at the end of winter.
 But, following the procedures in your manual is really important.
-This will maintain the performance of your snowblower and help avoid any start problems for next season.
+This will maintain the performance of your snowblower and help avoid any start problems for next season just as much as regularly changing the oil.

 Power equipment such as your snow blower and lawnmower should not be stored with gas left in the fuel system and for good reason.